-I’m often asked to talk about Long Term Care to audiences, and to clear up some of the confusion.
+I’m often asked to talk about Long Term Care to audiences and to clear up some of the confusion.
 Is it really worth it?
-What age should we begin contemplating such a purchase?
+At what age should we begin contemplating such a purchase?
 My explanation usually starts like this…when you woke up this morning, what was the first thing you noticed?

 That the bed was dry.
 Continence.

 Then you went from a laying to a sitting then swiveled to a standing position.
 Transferring.

 You walk to the bathroom and relieve yourself.
 Toileting.